Each kit contains of a prepaid Australia Parcel Post approved mailing satchel and a number of collection bags.

 - The time between you collecting the sample and arrival at the lab should be no longer than 5 days.

 - It is best to send the samples early in the week.
-This reduces the chance of samples being held in the mail system during the weekend.
+This reduces the chance of samples being held in the mail system over the weekend.

-- Complete the sender details and be sure to write email addresses very clearly.
+- Complete the sender details and be sure to print your email address(es) very clearly.

 - If paying by cheque, include payment with your submission.

-- Place the small clip top bags into the larger clear plastic bag, clip the top of the bag and place the bag into the reply paid satchel.
+- Place the small clip top bags into the larger clear plastic bag, carefully seal the top of the bag and place it into the reply paid satchel.

 - If a sample is urgent then send it in an express post satchel.
 Let the lab know it is coming.